-Jyoti Nanda, a past Co-Director of the Critical Race Studies Program and a core faculty member in the David J. Epstein Public Interest Law Program, has been at UCLA School of Law since 2003.
+Jyoti Nanda, a past Co-Faculty Director of the Critical Race Studies Program and core faculty of the David J. Epstein Public Interest Law Program, has been at UCLA School of Law since 2003.
 To date, Nanda has taught nearly 500 public interest minded law students.
-Professor Nanda has scholarship interests in social justice advocacy, civil rights, and the ways in which children and youth intersect with the juvenile justice system – with a particular focus on girls and young women.
+Professor Nanda’s scholarship interests are in civil rights, social justice advocacy and the ways in which children and youth intersect with the juvenile justice system – with a particular focus on girls and young women.
 Her latest article, “Blind Discretion: Girls of Color and Delinquency in the Juvenile Justice System” appeared in the UCLA Law Review.
 In 2013, Professor Nanda founded the Youth & Justice Clinic at UCLA which trains students to holistically address the unmet legal needs of children Los Angeles County.
 In addition, she teaches the Public Interest section of the first year Lawyering Skills course, Introduction to Public Interest Law and a doctrinal course on Juvenile Justice.
 She co-taught Introduction to Lawyer Client Relationship and developed a new class with Kimberlé Crenshaw on Intersectional Perspectives on Race, Gender & the Criminalization of Women & Girls.

 Professor Nanda currently serves on the Advisory Board of Directors for the South Asian Network (SAN), a grass roots human rights organization based in Southern California.
 She has served as a past Board Co-Chair of the APADRC, which provides peace and conflict programming in elementary schools in Los Angeles, and she was the Pro Bono Chair for the South Asian Bar Association (SABA) of Southern California.
-In 2003, she was a principal co-founder of the SABA Public Interest Foundation which awards thousands of grants each year to public interest minded law students and non-profits.
+In 2003, she was a principal Co-Founder of the SABA Public Interest Foundation which awards thousands of grants each year to public interest minded law students and non-profits.
 And shortly after the events of September 11, 2001, she co-founded 9/11 Legal Response Network, an anti-hate crimes advocacy group based in Los Angeles.

-In April 2012, Nanda was selected by Los Angeles Mayor Antonio Villaraigosa for the prestigious Dream of Los Angeles Award.
-This is the highest award bestowed by the Mayor given to someone from humble beginnings who has had career success.
+In April 2012, Nanda was selected by Los Angeles Mayor Antonio Villaraigosa for the prestigious Dream of Los Angeles Award, the highest award bestowed by the Mayor given to someone from humble beginnings who has had career success.
 In April 2014, she was awarded the SABA Public Interest Foundation Trailblazer Award.
 In 2014 and 2015, she was the law school’s nominee for the distinguished university-wide UCLA Diversity, Equity and Inclusion Award.

-* Although established by the NAACP, the LDF has been a separate and independent entity since 1940.
-LDF’s founder and first Director-Counsel was the late Supreme Court Justice Thurgood Marshall.
+** Although established by the NAACP, the LDF has been a separate organization since 1940.
+LDF’s Founder and First Director was the late Supreme Court Justice Thurgood Marshall.